 In 1968 courts ruled that segregated housing was illegal, although it continued to be practiced in a more subtle way.
 Neighborhoods were “red-lined” by realtors and politicians; therefore African Americans were sold housing in certain areas.

 The Delmar Divine is the biggest piece of the puzzle to closing the divide and catalyzing change.
-With the Loop Trolley slated to begin operations in Spring 2017, the opening of the new Clayco 14-story apartment building on Delmar in the East Loop, St. Louis ArtWorks opened in 2016 and the People’s Children’s Health Clinic in Spring 2017, the Delmar Divine is the centerpiece of advancement already taking root.
+With the opening of the new Clayco 14-story apartment building on Delmar in the East Loop, St. Louis ArtWorks opened in 2016 and the People’s Children’s Health Clinic in Spring 2017, the Delmar Divine is the centerpiece of advancement already taking root.
 The Delmar Divine gives St. Louis the chance to turn the tide of history, making the city a living model for neighborhood reimagining for the entire country.

 The site of the Delmar DivINe, the former St. Luke’s Hospital, has always been a place committed to the care of its community and its patients.
 Founded on February 28, 1866 by a group of concerned Episcopalians and joined in ministry by the Presbyterians in 1948, St. Luke’s Hospital is part of the healing ministry of the Episcopal and Presbyterian (USA) churches.
 After several moves St. Luke’s relocated to the strictly modern hospital building at 5535 Delmar on April 23, 1904 in time for the Louisiana Purchase Exposition.
 The E shape design was intentional and strategic and intended to always be the heart of the campus that would be expanded to include a nursing school, dormitories, and a medical office building.
 The hospital was built for $425,000 an astronomical amount at that time.